dataclass-mapper/dataclass-mapper/README.rst

   * trivial mappings should not require code
   * identical syntax for mapping between dataclasses and Pydantic models

-* **Safety:** the library checks that
+* **Safety:**

+  * using this library must give equal or more type safety than writing the mappers by hand
-  * the types between source and target type matches (including optional checks)
+  * the types between source and target classes must matches (including optional checks)
-  * all target fields are actually initialized,
+  * all target fields must be actually initialized
-  * all the mappings are actually valid
+  * mappings cannot reference non-existing fields
+  * in case of an error a clean exception must be raised

+* **Performance:**

+  * mapping an object using this library must be the same speed than mapping using a custom mapper function
+  * the type checks shouldn't slow down the program
-* **Performance:** all type checks and generation of the mapper function happen during the definition of the classes
+  * because of the first two points, all type checks and the generation of the mapper functions happen during the definition of the classes

 Motivation
 ----------